Richard Biegenwald

-Richard Fran Biegenwald (August 24, 1940 – March 10, 2008) was an American serial killer and arsonist who committed his crimes in Monmouth County, New Jersey.
-Between 1958 and 1983, Biegenwald killed at least six people (four women and two men), and he is suspected in at least two other murders.
+Richard Fran Biegenwald (August 24, 1940 – March 10, 2008) was an American serial killer and arsonist who murdered six people, four women and two men, in Monmouth County, New Jersey, between 1958 and 1983.
+He is suspected in at least two other murders.

 Early life

 Born in Staten Island, New York, Biegenwald was frequently beaten as a child by his alcoholic father.
 At the age of five, Biegenwald set fire to their home and was sent for observation at a Rockland County Psychiatric Center.

 By the age of eight, Biegenwald was drinking and gambling.
 At age nine he underwent electroshock therapy at New York's Bellevue Hospital.
 After his therapy, Biegenwald was placed in the State Training School for Boys in Warwick, New York.
 During his years there, Biegenwald was accused of theft and inciting other inmates to escape.
-During trips to visit his mother in Staten Island, he would steal money from her.
+During trips to visit his mother on Staten Island, he would steal money from her.

-When he was 11 years old, he set himself on fire in his mother's home.
+When he was 11, he set himself on fire in his mother's home.
 When Biegenwald was 16 years old, he graduated from the eighth grade and was released from the Training School to attend high school.
 Biegenwald dropped out of high school after only a few weeks.

 Soon after dropping out of school, Biegenwald went to Nashville, Tennessee, where he stayed for two years.
 Biegenwald stole a car in Nashville, and was arrested in Kentucky by federal agents for transporting a stolen car across state lines.
 He returned to Staten Island in 1958.

-First murder
+Murders

 After his return, Biegenwald stole another car and went to Bayonne, New Jersey.
-There, on December 18, 1958, Biegenwald robbed a grocery store with accomplice Frank Spardoff (possibly "Sparnroft"), shooting and killing the proprietor, Stephen Sladowski, an attorney and prosecutor.
+There, on December 18, 1958, Biegenwald robbed a grocery store with accomplice Frank Spardoff, shooting and killing the proprietor, Stephen Sladowski, an attorney and prosecutor.
 Biegenwald fled the state after the murder, but was captured two days later in Salisbury, Maryland, after a shooting involving police.
 Biegenwald was extradited to New Jersey, where he was convicted of murder and given a life sentence.
-Biegenwald was released in 1975 for good behavior after 17 years imprisonment.
+Biegenwald was released from prison on parole in 1975 after 17 years imprisonment.